iamyoussefezzat/colorpelette-generator/README.md

 git clone https://github.com/iamyoussefezzat/colorpelette-generator.git
 cd colorpelette-generator

-# 2. Install dependencies
-npm install
-# or
-yarn

-# 3. Run the development server
-npm run dev
-# or
-yarn dev

-# 4. Build for production
-npm run build
-# or
-yarn build

-> 💡 If it’s a simple HTML/CSS/JS project, you can just open index.html in your browser.
+💡 you can just open index.html in your browser.